What to expect on your first visit:

 Fees and insurance:

 As I am a psychologist and not a medical doctor, I cannot prescribe medication.
-I do frequently refer to psychiatrists in the community with whom I have developed a relationship, particularly Michael Reed, M.D., Scott Ruder, M.D., and Vedavyasa Biliyar, M.D.
+I do frequently refer to psychiatrists in the community with whom I have developed a professional relationship, particularly Mike Reed, M.D. and Scott Ruder, M.D.
 When I refer to them, I work closely with them to coordinate your care.

 I can be contacted by phone: (615) 504-1051, or email: email@example.com.
 If you need to reschedule an appointment, please contact me as soon as possible by phone, text, or email